gisma/uavRst/README.md

 ## Unmanned Aerial Vehicle Remote Sensing Toolbox - uavRst

 The `uavRst`analysis toolbox package is far from being *mature*.
-You will need using most of the `uavRst`  functions a bunch of third party software.
+You will need for most of the `uavRst`  functions a bunch of third party software.
 The most comfortable way to fulfill these requirements is to install `QGIS`, `GRASS`- and `SAGA-GIS`.
 Following the excellent [installation instructions](https://github.com/jannes-m/RQGIS/blob/master/vignettes/install_guide.Rmd)  provided by the  [`RQGIS`](https://CRAN.R-project.org/package=RQGIS) team will give you a good first try to ensure a smooth working environment.

  Most of the LiDAR related operations can be done by the great R package [`lidR`](https://CRAN.R-project.org/package=rlidR).
 However for some of the basic point cloud related operations you will need to install the `LAStool` software.
 The [`LAStools`](http://lastools.org/download/LAStools.zip)  toolset is available at the [rapidlasso](https://rapidlasso.com/lastools/) homepage.
 Please download it and unzip it as usual.
 For Windows systems it is by default expected that you put it  at `C:/LASTools`, running  Linux at `~/apps/LASTools`.